Papas A La Diabla (Spicy Potatoes)

-These Papas A La Diabla are the perfect appetizer at a party or served as a side dish with any meal.
-These potatoes are spicy, citrusy and so addicting!
+These Papas A La Diabla (Spicy Papas Cambray) are the perfect appetizer at a party or served as a side dish with any meal.
+These potatoes are spicy, citrusy and so satisfying!

 This recipe is gluten free, vegetarian with an option to make it vegan.